joniles/mpxj/mkdocs/docs/howto-use-baselines.md

 The first thing to note is that XER files do not contain  baseline data.
 XER files do include the ID of the Project Baseline schedule (via the `ProjectProperties.getBaselineProjectUniqueID()` method) but nothing more.
-Note that if Project Baseline ID value is zero, this indicates that the Project Baseline selected in P6 is "&lt;Current Project&gt;".
+Note that if the Project Baseline ID value is zero, this indicates that the Project Baseline selected in P6 is "&lt;Current Project&gt;".
 If this is the case, MPXJ will populate the attributes for the default baseline from the planned attributes (for example a task's Baseline Start will be set to the task's